zumerlab/orbit/README.md

 ### Orbit

 Defines a circular path around a .gravity-spot, with variations from .orbit-0 to .orbit-24.
-Within .orbit element, various Orbit elements such as `satellites`, `o-slices`, `o-progress`, `vectors`, `sides`, and `o-texts` can be positioned.
+Within .orbit element, various Orbit elements such as `satellites`, `o-arcs`, `o-progress`, `vectors`, `sides`, and `o-texts` can be positioned.

 ### Satellite